 Have you missed Chinese hoisin sauce ever since going paleo?
-Well, your healthy condiment wishes have been granted: I have a thick, fragrant, lip-smacking hoisin sauce that you can whip up in 15 minutes—and it’s Whole30-friendly, too!
+Well, your healthy condiment wishes have been granted: I have a thick, fragrant, lip-smacking paleo hoisin sauce that you can whip up in 15 minutes—and it’s vegan and Whole30-friendly, too!

 What is hoisin sauce?

 Hoisin sauce—a centuries-old Chinese barbecue sauce—can be hard to pin down.
 A thick, robust sauce used as a glaze or condiment, hoisin literally means “seafood” in Cantonese, even though the sauce actually contains zero seafood, and isn’t typically served with it.
 In the West, this tangy-sweet sauce is often misidentified as plum sauce or raisin sauce, despite containing neither plums nor raisins.
 To top it off, there’s a dizzying number of hoisin sauce varieties out there, and each one offers a slightly different flavor profile.

 After weeks of tinkering, I came up with a fantastic Whole30 version of this rich sauce using Paleo-friendly ingredients that still delivers all the complexity and flavor of the classic, with none of the soy, wheat, sugar, or preservatives!

 How do you use hoisin sauce?

 The possibilities are endless if you love hoisin sauce.
 Traditionally, it’s used as a dipping sauce for meats or slathered on buns or wraps filled with Moo Shu Pork or Peking Duck.
 You can also mix it into marinades for grilled meats because hoisin sauce imparts a sticky and savory yumminess.
 Squeeze bottles filled with hoisin sauce are also commonly found at your table when you’re dining at Vietnamese restaurants because it’s used to flavor steaming bowls of phở.

 Can you substitute the sunbutter?